Where to Begin with Data Analysis.

 Data is a valuable tool in measuring your success, giving real insight into what audiences are engaging with.
 Making a small investment in time to analyse your website data can reap great rewards.

 When first delving into the world of data, it can be a mystery how much time to spend doing so.
-With an overwhelming number of metrics and numbers to look in to, where do you start?
+With an overwhelming number of metrics and numbers to look in to, where do you begin with data analysis?

 First you’re going to want to familiarise yourself with Google Analytics.
 This is one of the most reliable sources of data for your website.